Graylog2/documentation/pages/enterprise/setup.rst

 Tarball
 -------

-If you have done a manual installation you can get the tarball from the `Graylog Downloads <https://www.graylog.org/downloads>`_ page.
+If you have done a manual installation you can get the tarball from the download locations listed in the following table.

+.. list-table:: Enterprise Plugins download
+    :header-rows: 1

+    * - Enterprise Version
+      - Download URL
+    * - 3.0.0
+      - :enterprise-plugins-tar:`3.0.0`

 The tarball includes the enterprise plugin JAR file and required binaries that need to be installed.